Bensonre/VueJS-Training/README.md

 Other Resources used to complete this training include VueMastery.com
  Vuejs.org
- An a blog article from OTKA
+ and an a blog article from OTKA https://developer.okta.com/blog/2018/08/27/build-crud-app-vuejs-netcore
- https://developer.okta.com/blog/2018/08/27/build-crud-app-vuejs-netcore

 ## Requirements: